PavanRangani/docs/docs/prd/legal-entities/portfolio.md

 - Error message: `This Entity doesn't have its own IPS`.
 - When no records avaialble: `This entity is not owner of any Partnership or beneficiary of Trust.`
 - Tooltip message when entity have no IPS: `This Entity doesn’t have IPS.
 So you can’t select it`
+- Hint message when system auto pull the household team: `System will auto pull Investment roles from the selected Service team`
+- Error message when Invesment role is not avaialble: `This entity's Service team doesn't have Investment roles`

 ## Change Portfolio
 ### System Rule
 - Can be changed anytime.
+- When Portfolio is set to No, system will remove the Investment roles from the Household team.
+- When a household has a `Portfolio` service and is used as a service team in another entity that has a Portfolio, the system will restrict to remove the Portfolio for the household.

+### UX Rule
+- For Household entity, when Portfolio is changed from No to Yes, system will ask the missing role.
+- System shows proper hint message when Investment role is removed.
+- System shows error message when `Portfolio` service of Household is resticted.

+### UI Rule
+- Hint message when Investment role is removed: `You change the Portfolio.
+System will also remove the Investment roles`.
+- Error message when Bill Pay service is restricted: `You can’t remove Portfolio because this entity is used as Service team in other entities and it has Portfolio`.

 ## Browse Portfolio